weaviate/weaviate-local-k8s/README.md

 - **delete-sts**: Allows deleting the Weaviate statefulset before perfoming an upgrade operation.
 Required for the upgrade from non-RAFT (pre-1.25) to RAFT (1.25)
 - **enable-backup**: When set to true it configures Weaviate to support S3 backups using MinIO.
 Refer to the [backup and restore](https://weaviate.io/developers/weaviate/configuration/backups#) documentation for more information.
 - **s3-offload**: When set to true it configures Weaviate to support S3 tenant offloading using MinIO.
 This functionality is only supported in Weaviate 1.26
-- **expose-pods**: Allows accessing each of the weaviate pods on a port number (default: false).
+- **expose-pods**: Allows accessing each of the weaviate pods port numbers: http, grpc, metrics and profiler (default: true).
 The port number will start on weaviate-port (default: 8080) +1.
 This way, weaviate-0 is exposed on 8081, weaviate-1 in 8082, weaviate-2 in 8083, etc...
+The same applies for the gRPC port, so weaviate-0 is exposed on 50052, weaviate-1 in 50053, weaviate-2 in 50054, etc...
+Similar for metrics, so weaviate-0 is exposed on 2113, weaviate-1 in 2114, weaviate-2 in 2115, etc... and for profiler, so weaviate-0 is exposed on 6061, weaviate-1 in 6062, weaviate-2 in 6063, etc...
 - **values-override**: Override values for the Helm chart in YAML string.
 (Optional, default: '')
 - **rbac**: When set to true it will create an admin user with admin role and the API key be `admin-key`.
 (Optional, default: 'false')
 - **rbac-config**: File location containing the RBAC configuration in YAML format.
 (Optional, default: '')